gjermundgaraba/bjaanes.github.io/_posts/2015-04-19-how-i-use-evernote.md

 # Writing

 I write all my blog posts in Evernote.
-It&#8217;s very easy to capture ideas and turn them into an article in Evernote.
+It's very easy to capture ideas and turn them into an article in Evernote.
 I just sit down and write.

 I also keep a note full of blog post ideas that I regularly update and do brainstorms in.